Advances in Lung Cancer Research

 Clinical Trials

 NCI funds and oversees both early- and late-phase clinical trials to develop new treatments and improve patient care.
-Trials are available for both non-small cell lung cancer prevention, screening, and treatment, and small cell lung cancer prevention, screening, and treatment.
+Trials are available for both non-small cell lung cancer treatment and small cell lung cancer treatment.

 Lung Cancer Research Results